Frenchay Common Lease Extension - Free Consultation

 A Frenchay Common leasehold property depreciates with the years remaining on the lease.

-Frenchay Common property with a lease extension has roughly the same value as a freehold
+Frenchay Common property with a lease extension is almost the same value as a freehold

 Lender Requirement